Kentucky Court Records

 Kentucky traffic tickets are formal allegations issued in writing by a patrol officer to someone who has violated the traffic law.
 There are two kinds of tickets in the state:

-• Moving violation tickets
+- Moving violation tickets

-• Non-moving violation tickets
+- Non-moving violation tickets

 When an offender receives a ticket, there are three possible ways to respond to it.

-• Plead guilty and pay the fine
+- Plead guilty and pay the fine

-• A no plea bargain and pay the fine.
+- A no plea bargain and pay the fine.

-• A not guilty plea and fight the ticket
+- A not guilty plea and fight the ticket

-The first two options will result in a driving conviction after the payment.
+The first two options may result in a driving conviction after the payment.
 Here, the Court of Justice to which the case was filed closes the case and enters a conviction on the offender’s driving record with the Division of License.
-A conviction is represented by points that will remain on the driving record for two years from conviction.
+A conviction is represented by points that generally remain on the driving record for two years from conviction.
 Points on a driving record can lead to higher insurance rates, difficulties getting employment, and a minus on the criminal history record.

 Are Driving Records Public In Kentucky?